zircleUI/docs/docs/api/internal-api.md

 # Internal API
-If you browse the zircle's source code you may notice that thare a bunch of $zircle functions.
-Below there is a descriptions of what they are.
-Usefull to understand how zircle works.
+If you browse the zircle's source code you may notice that there are a bunch of $zircle actions.
+Below, there is a descriptions of what they do.
+Usefull to understand how **zircle ui** works.

 ## Router API